First of all, this is not how evolution works:

 And even within a single community, there's no guarantee people will combine & create new ideas.
 They could just repeat what others in their community say, to gain social points. (a sadly common phenomenon known as groupthink) Or maybe only a few people are deemed the Leaders, Creators, Geniuses, and everyone else's place is to be a fan, a follower, a consumer.
 Both are recipes for halting social evolution.

 Possible Solutions: Always challenge your group's and your own ideas.
 If you're an educator, give your students the tools to construct ideas for themselves, and combine their knowledge with each others'.
-Break your art/code/work down into modular building blocks, and open source 'em or use Creative Commons.
+Break your art/code/work down into modular building blocks, and open source 'em or use Creative Commons. (sidenote: Yeah, this is mostly me rambling advice to myself here.)

 In short, get your building blocks from everyone, and give away your building blocks to everyone.